Salvation Quiz

 1. Is anyone really saved now or are people only on probation awaiting their physical death to see if they will be saved at that future point?

-(Mt.
-10:22 is referring to final salvation or an actual entrance into God’s kingdom upon physical death.
-The way the word saved is used throughout Scripture is sometimes cited to refer to an entrance into God’s kingdom, which can be confusing until that truth is grasped.
+Mt.
+10:22 is referring to final salvation or an actual entrance into God's kingdom upon physical death.
+The way the word saved is used throughout Scripture is sometimes cited to refer to an entrance into God's kingdom, which can be confusing until that truth is grasped.
 Another example of how saved is used like that is found in Lk.
-13:23,24.)
+13:23,24.

-(No. A person who has salvation now also has eternal life now.
-However, there is an aspect of eternal life, which is yet a hope and future tense.)
+No and Yes!
+A person who has salvation now also has eternal life now.
+However, there is an aspect of eternal life, which is yet a hope (Titus 1:2; 3:7) and future promise (Mark 10:30; Luke 18:30; 1 John 2:24,25), which only those who endure to the end will get, Mt.
+10:22.

 4. If a person goes back to the sins he had before his salvation, does that assure he can never get saved again?